dolsen23/nyc_school_capacity_dashboard/README.md

 # NYC School Capacity Dashboard
 A Streamlit app visualizing New York City public school building utilization and overcrowding trends.
+[Live app ->](https://nycschoolcapacitydashboard.streamlit.app/)

 ## Background
 Building utilization is defnied as the ratio of a school building's enrollment to its designated capacity - for example, a utilization rate of 120% would mean that a building enrolls 20% more students than its intended capacity.
 While this data is publicly available through NYC Open Data, it can be difficult for stakeholders (students, families, educators, and policymakers) to interpret.
 This dashboard aims to make this information accessible and visually intuitive.